 So, Buster’s host data, now derived from ar-dns.net, has the x reflectors listed twice—once as XLX and once as XRF.
 And that’s great.
 However, all four entries use IP addresses instead of hostnames.
 The IP address for XLX010 has never changed, so XRF010 and XLX010 both work—for now.
 But, XLX011 recently moved to a different server and its IP address changed.
 So it’s already broken in Buster.
 Additionally, the entry for XRF011 has a long-outdated IP that resolves to a host in Germany.
 This means that XLX011 won’t connect using either XRF011 or XLX011, and for two entirely different reasons.
 Crazy.

 Buster uses an XML-formatted file for the host addresses.
 That’s good for an Objective C program, but there’s no easy way for you to quickly copy and paste the entire reflector list from a more current data source.
 So errant reflector addresses must be investigated on a case-by-case basis, and then you have to update the individual addresses by hand in the xml file.
 You could script a utility that downloads and converts host files to xml, but Buster could change its processes down the road and render that work useless.
 No, the fix should be with ar-dns.net’s data sources.

-Even if the ar-dns.net data gets straightened out, Buster doesn’t have the ability to download host file updates on demand.
-So host file updates will continue to be dependent on Buster’s author pushing app updates through the app store.
+Even if the ar-dns.net data gets straightened out, Buster can’t download host updates on demand.
+So host updates will remain dependent on app store updates.

-I don’t mean to complain.
-I’m happy that somebody took the time to create a solid macOS D-STAR client, and I don’t mind changing host addresses by hand at all.
-I just want to point out some issues that could easily trip you up—issues that are often hard to pinpoint among so many moving parts.
+It’s nice that somebody took the time to create a D-STAR client for the Mac.
+And I don’t mind changing host addresses by hand.
+I just want to point out issues that could easily trip you up—issues that can be hard to pinpoint with so many moving parts.